 4) You Have To Use Different Gear for Reverb and Chorus

 Because the nature of the two effects is completely different, you’ll have to use separate pieces of gear to actually use them.
-For instance, the Strymon Blue Sky Reverb (on Amazon) is probably the most popular reverb guitar pedal you could buy.
+For instance, the Hall of Fame Reverb 2 is probably the most popular reverb guitar pedal you could buy.

-If you wanted a great software reverb the Eventide SP2016 (from Plugin Boutique) is incredibly popular and well-regarded.
-For a chorus, on the other hand, I would recommend something like the Analogue Chorus from MXR (also on Amazon).
+If you want a great software reverb the Eventide SP2016 is incredibly popular and well-regarded.
+For a chorus, on the other hand, I would recommend something like the Walrus Audio Julia.

 The DLYM chorus from Imaginado is a great software chorus – I’ve talked about it in my guide to GarageBand plugins.
 There are some exceptions, however, to the idea that certain pieces of gear only perform certain functions.

-For instance, algorithmic effects like what can be seen on a Line 6 Spider II amplifier, or a multi-effects pedal like the Line 6 Helix (also on Amazon), can perform both functions.
+For instance, algorithmic effects like what can be seen on a Line 6 Spider II amplifier, or a multi-effects pedal like the Line 6 Helix, can perform both functions.

 Computers perform algorithmic effects.
 They’re not mechanical like what you would see in an analog pedal.
 There is some debate over what’s better, but I think most would agree that mechanical effects and stompboxes sound way better than plugins.